Education in Humla, Nepal

 Accomplishments of the TRAS-READI Nepal partnership:

-• 30 young children (50% girls) selected from very poor, dalit (untouchable), minority or conflict-affected villages live in the hostel and attend a nearby private school
+• 20 young children (50% girls) selected from very poor, dalit (untouchable), minority or conflict-affected villages live in the hostel and attend a well-regarded government school.
+An additional ten children have returned home and attend local village schools now that their families can afford to do this.
+READI continues to monitor them.

 • Two teachers were selected to attend an innovative teacher-training course in Kathmandu, and have returned full of confidence and ideas to share with their colleagues